1jour1vin

 Wine rated (2023 guide) 96/100

-3% Petit Verdot and 3% Cabernet Franc add extra subtlety to this high-class Saint-Julien.
-The nose has a pronounced exotic character, with Asian spices and cedar wood, combined with fleshy plums and juicy blackberries.
-The palate is softer than many other Haut-Médoc wines and shows great balance and remarkable purity.
+3% Petit Verdot and 3% Cabernet Franc add an extra layer of subtlety to this elegant Saint-Julien.
+The nose displays a pronounced exotic character, with Asian spices and cedar wood, combined with plump plums and juicy blackberries.
+The palate is softer than many other Haut-Médoc wines and displays great balance and remarkable purity.
 It will drink well at a (relatively) young age.
-2025-2042
+2025–2042

 Hachette Wine Guide